NFL Honors 2020: track the winners of each prize, from MVP to OPOY and DPOY

 Sporting News has already announced its NFL awards for the 2019 season, as voted by players and coaches.
 Among the winners were Ravens quarterback Lamar Jackson as offensive player of the year, Patriots cornerback Stephon Gilmore for DPOY, and 49ers quarterback Jimmy Garoppolo as the return player of the year.

-It is likely that many Sporting News winners repeat in the Associate Press vote announced on Saturday, with Jackson as a favorite to win the MVP and OPOY, Gilmore favorite as DPOY and 49ers defensive end Nick Bosa, a rookie padlock defensive of the year.
+It is likely that many Sporting News winners repeat in the Associated Press vote announced on Saturday, with Jackson as a favorite to win MVP and OPOY, Gilmore favorite as DPOY and 49ers defensive end Nick Bosa, a padlock for the defensive rookie of the year.

 Here is everything you need to know about the NFL Honors program, including the television channel, as Sporting News keeps track of the list of prize winners.

-Note: This article will be updated live as the winners are announced.